ropensci/rnaturalearth/cran-comments.md

-## Resubmission

-- This is a resubmission because DESCRIPTION contained an invalid field (Remotes) which has been removed.

-- This release also cause breaking changes in vignette building in two packages (https://win-builder.r-project.org/incoming_pretest/rnaturalearth_0.3.2_20230116_105021/reverseDependencies/summary.txt).
-We have contacted the package maintainers on 2023-17-01 with specific information on how to fix the problems (https://github.com/ropensci/rnaturalearth/issues/69).

-  - The maintainer of `voluModel` has responded and a new version of their package has been updated on CRAN.
-  - The maintainer of `CAST` has made the proper changes and the submission to CRAN is intended for the next days.

 ## revdepcheck results

-We checked 27 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 34 reverse dependencies (13 from CRAN + 21 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

-- We saw 0 new problems
+ * We saw 0 new problems
-- We failed to check 0 packages
+ * We failed to check 0 packages

 ## R CMD check results